Application Deadlines: October 15th and March 1st

 - participation in conferences.

-Specific award amounts will be based on the availability of funds.
+Specific award amounts will be based on the availability of funds and the cost to participate.
 No single travel grant shall exceed one-third of available funds, and normally no more than half of the available funds shall be allocated to faculty members.